 A disability can be qualified as short-term if it prevents you from working and carrying out your job for a few weeks or months.
 However, the disability itself must be diagnosed by a medical or healthcare provider, and you need to show proof that you don’t have a pre-existing condition preventing you from working.
+It’s great to know short term disability insurance rates as well.
 A few conditions that can be classified as short-term disability are:

 - Recovery from surgery

 - Back disorders